danyalejandro/imgzoompan/README.md

  * **ResetMouseButton**: Mouse button used for resetting zoom & pan: 1: left, 2: right, 3: middle.
                          A value of 0 disables this functionality (default: 3).
  * **ButtonDownFcn**: Mouse button down function callback.
-Receives a function reference to your custom ButtonDown handler, which will be executed first.
+Receives a function reference to your custom ButtonDown handler, which will be executed before zoom & pan.
 Your function must have the arguments (hObject, event) and will work as described in [Matlab's documentation for 'WindowButtonDownFcn'](https://www.mathworks.com/help/matlab/ref/matlab.ui.figure-properties.html#buiwuyk-1-WindowButtonDownFcn).
-                      See **examples/example2.m** for related example code.
-Notice that this and the _ButtonUpFcn_ callback are triggered from the **Figure**, so if you display the image in an Axis or some other element, you can use their callbacks as well.
+                      (See _examples/example2.m_).
+Notice that this and the _ButtonUpFcn_ callback are triggered from the **Figure**, so if you display the image in an Axis or some other element, you can use their callbacks instead (See _examples/example3.m_).
  * **ButtonUpFcn**: Mouse button up function callback.
 Works the same way as the 'ButtonDownFcn' option.

 ## Zoom & Pan behaviour: